swflynn/Quasi_Regular_Grids/README.md

 ## Scientific Context
 Accurate RoVibrational Energy calculations have a long history in computational chemistry/physics.
-I found the following references quite helpful while working on this project.
+The following references could be helpful for understanding the context for this project.

 #### Distributed Gaussian Basis Sets
 The project was motivated in part by the work of